Big Quantum cohomology of orbifold spheres: Bulk deformed Floer theory of Seidel Lagrangian in Bulk deformed Floer theory of Seidel Lagrangian in P1,a,b,c

 Here $\Omega^*(\bS^1)$ is the classical de Rham cochain algebra of $\bS^1$ (the domain of $\BL$) with coefficients in $\C$.
 Each of the intersection points gives rise to two generators in $\CF(\BL)$, one even and one odd.
 We denote by $X$, $Y$ and $Z$ the odd ones and by $\bar{X}$, $\bar{Y}$ and $\bar{Z}$ the even generators.

 The $\AI$-operations are defined using the moduli space of pseudo-holomorphic polygons as in Fukaya \cite{F17}, to which we refer readers for details.

-For the case where inputs and the output are immersed generators $(X,Y,Z,\bar{X},\bar{Y}, \bar{Z})$, the corresponding $\AI$-operation is given by the signed count of rigid immersed polygons in $\bP^1_{a,b,c}$ with prescribed (convex) corners.
+In \cite{CHL17} bulk deformations by twisted sectors were not considered.
+In that setting the $\AI$-operation can be defined using the signed count of rigid immersed polygons in $\bP^1_{a,b,c}$ with prescribed (convex) corners.
 In this case, by automatic regularity of (holomorphic) polygons in Riemann surface (see \cite[Part II, Section 13]{S08}), they are already transversal, and hence it is legitimate to use them for counting.
-Also we remark that the interior of a polygon may cover orbifold points of $\bP^1_{a,b,c}$.
-There exists a manifold cover of $\bP^1_{a,b,c}$, where the lifts of $\BL$ are embedded Lagrangians, and one may count polygons in the cover.
-Orbifold insertions will be considered in bulk deformations, and we explain them in the next subsection.
+Moreover there exists a compact (smooth) Riemann surface and a covering map to $\bP^1_{a,b,c}$ (which is ramified at exactly the three orbifold points with the corresponding orders), such that the lifts of $\BL$ in the cover are embedded Lagrangians.
+Thus one can count polygons in the cover to define Lagrangian Floer theory.

-When some of the inputs or the output are differential forms of $\bS^1$ (the domain of $\BL$), we follow Fukaya to define $\AI$-operations using pull-back and push-forward of differential forms over the moduli spaces.
-In general one needs the technique of a continuous family of multi-sections to define push-forwards.
+In this paper however, we consider bulk deformations by twisted sectors and therefore this approach is not available and we follow Fukaya-Oh-Ono-Ohta to define $\AI$-operations using pull-back and push-forward of differential forms over the moduli spaces.
+In order to do this one needs the technique of \emph{continuous family of multi-sections}, also called \emph{CF-perturbations}.
+We give a brief overview of this in the next subsection and refer the reader to \cite{FOOO_new} for a detailed account of this technique.